Bootsy Collins: 2000s–present

 Collins promoted Rock the Vote for its 2008 campaign together with Buckethead.

 Collins portrayed a radio DJ in the 2013 video game, Grand Theft Auto V, in which several of his own songs were featured.

 Collins has also collaborated extensively with Bill Laswell, Buckethead, and also frequently collaborated with fellow bassist Victor Wooten.

-In 2018, Collins did a song with singer Kali Uchis called "After the Storm".
+In 2018, Collins collaborated with singer Kali Uchis on the song "After the Storm".

 On December 14, 2018, Collins played a show with Detroit-based funk artist GRiZ, and also collaborated on a new song with GRiZ.

 In January 2019, Collins announced on Facebook that he would be retiring from live performances for health reasons:

 Time has come for Me to tell all our Funkateers that I will Not be Playing Bass in Concerts anymore.
 I have decided to become a Coach for up & coming Musicians.
 I know u r Disappointed just think for a moment how I feel.
 Doc said to much pressure on my Inner-Ear & Right Hand.
 Yeah, I had to make up my Mind, so I did.
 2019 Sheriff Ping Ping Ping will continue to Funk from the Studio but Not Live playing Bass on Stage.
 I know u got question & I don't have answers, maybe one day u to will understand.
 Just remember; That This Year will be the Funkiest Year of them All.
 Watch for it.
 Bootsy baby!!!

 He wrote that he would be releasing a new album that year, and that he would continue to work in the studio and mentor young musicians.

 On February 25, 2021, it was announced that Collins would be making an appearance as the "special guest host" of An Evening with Silk Sonic, the first studio album from Silk Sonic, a collaboration between Bruno Mars and Anderson .Paak.
-He was the one who came up with the band's name (much like he did with Babyface), and acts as the album's narrator, "threading" the songs together.
+Collins was the one who came up with the band's name (much like he did with Babyface), and acts as the album's narrator, "threading" the songs together.

-On July 7, 2022, Collins served as emcee for the opening ceremony for the 2022 World Games in Birmingham, Alabama.
+On July 7, 2022, Collins served as emcee for the opening ceremony of the 2022 World Games in Birmingham, Alabama.

+Collins authored a memoir, titled Funked Around, Found Out, which is scheduled to release on March 23, 2027.